WCramRTC/Guided_Assignment_How_To/README.md

 Guided assignments are a hands, step by step exercise to introduce new subjects.

-This starter project will make sure you are setup to complete the future guided assignments and submit them properly.
+This starter project will make sure you know how to read and work with the Guided Assignments.

 Requirements
 - Visual Studio 2022